 Philip’s 37-year reign then was from approximately 3 BC to 34 AD.
 The following supports this calculation: “…Philip, Herod’s brother,8 departed this life, in the twentieth year of the reign of Tiberius.”9

-Josephus did not give a clear end-date for Antipas, who was known by two other names: Herod, and Herod the Tetrarch.
+Josephus did not give Antipas a clear end-date, known by two other names: Herod and Herod the Tetrarch.
 It is easy to suggest that Josephus believed the start to be 3 BC, and judging from some clues in his book, Antiquity of the Jews, Book XVIII: VII,10 his end rule to be the first or second year of Caligula, who banished him and handed over the tetrarchy to a nephew, Agrippa.
 His reign likely lasted 41 years from 3 BC to 38 AD.

-Herod Agrippa, the grandson of Herod the Great, received fortune instead of prison bars at the death of Tiberius due to the rise of his friend Caligula to the throne.
-He initially received Philip’s and Lysinias’ tetrarchs in 38 or 39 AD, then acquired Herod the Tetrarch’s territory from Caligula, and finally granted the whole kingdom of Herod the Great by the emperor Claudius.
+Herod Agrippa, the grandson of Herod the Great, received fortune instead of prison bars at Tiberius’s death due to the rise of his friend Caligula to the throne.
+He initially received Philip’s and Lysinias’ tetrarchs in 38 or 39 AD, then acquired Herod the Tetrarch’s territory from Caligula.
+He was finally granted the whole kingdom of Herod the Great by the emperor Claudius.
 Three years into the reign of Claudius, Agrippa died.11 This would make a five or six-year rule from 38 or 39 AD to 44 AD.

-The whole kingdom should naturally go to Agrippa’s son, Agrippa II, but was initially denied by Emperor Claudius, due to Agrippa II’s young age.12 The Tetrarchy of Philip was later given to Agrippa II and a bit more13 by Claudius and then Claudius’ successor Nero slightly enlarged his estate.14
+The whole kingdom should naturally go to Agrippa’s son, Agrippa II, but Emperor Claudius denied it due to Agrippa II’s young age.12 The Tetrarchy of Philip was later given to Agrippa II and a bit more13 by Claudius and then Claudius’ successor Nero slightly enlarged his estate.14

 Josephus was very scant on information concerning Herod the Tetrarch and Lysinias.
-He does not give any information on how they received their respective tetrarchies, nor does he make any reference to Lysinias as being a relative of the Herod family.
+He does not give any information on how they received their respective tetrarchies, nor does he reference Lysinias as being a relative of the Herod family.

 Julius Africanus, Tertullian, Eusebius, Jerome, and later the Chronicon Paschale represent historical chronologies heavily influenced by the interpretation of an ancient Biblical prophecy found in the Book of Daniel.